ReSurfEMG/ReSurfEMG/notebooks_guide.md

 > #### Gating

->> Our explortion of gating, one way to reduce the heart signal, is shown [here](https://github.com/ReSurfEMG/ReSurfEMG/blob/main/researcher_interface/gating_example.ipynb).
+>> Our initial explortion of gating, one way to reduce the heart signal, is shown [here](https://github.com/ReSurfEMG/ReSurfEMG/blob/main/open_work/gating_example.ipynb).

 > #### Entropy